socialatm/streams-addons/twitter/README.md

 Where to find
 -------------

-In the [Red-addons git repository /twitter/](https://github.com/friendica/red-addons/tree/master/twitter).
+In the [Hubzilla-addons git repository /twitter/](https://github.com/redmatrix/hubzilla-addons/tree/master/twitter).
 This directory contains all required PHP files (including the [Twitter OAuth library][1] by Abraham Williams, MIT licensed and the [Slinky library][2] by Beau Lebens, BSD license), a CSS file for styling of the user configuration and an image to _Sign in with